-The keyboard provides two keys that have special functions in Windows, the Windows[®] logo key activates the Start screen while the application key has the same function as the secondary (right) mouse button.
+The keyboard provides two keys that have special functions in Windows, the Windows® logo key activates the Start menu while the application key has the same function as the secondary (right) mouse button.

-This key activates the Windows Start screen.
+This key activates the Windows Start menu.